Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- He also has 32 rushing yards on 14 carries, averaging 2.0 yards per game.
+- He has tacked on 32 rushing yards on 14 carries, averaging 2.0 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Mills' matchup with the Titans.